Egyptian court jails 56 over migrant boat shipwreck

 A record 5,000 migrants drowned in the Mediterranean last year, aid agencies have said.
 In the worst known incident, around 500 African migrants and their children died when a fishing boat capsized off Egypt's coast in April.

+Since Turkey and the European Union reached an agreement a year ago to curb the flow of migrants and refugees sailing from Turkish shores to Greece, most migrant journeys have taken the more dangerous route from north Africa to Italy.

+In Libya, people traffickers have operated with relative ease, but many migrants and refugees also set off from Egypt.

-(Additional reporting by Haitham Ahmed and Ahmed Mohamed Hassan in Cairo; Writing by Ahmed Aboulenein; Editing by Dominic Evans)
+(Additional reporting by Haitham Ahmed and Ahmed Mohamed Hassan in Cairo; Writing by Ahmed Aboulenein; Editing by Dominic Evans and Elaine Hardcastle)

 - Reuters